yuliaUU/StatisticsR/README.md

 # StatisticsR

-teh materials are taken from Statistical tools for high-throughput data analysis ([STHDA](http://www.sthda.com/english/))
+The materials are taken from Statistical tools for high-throughput data analysis ([STHDA](http://www.sthda.com/english/))

 ## Comparing Means in R